aleks96n/BioInfoKallisto/README.md

 ```
 # Step 4 - Filtering the phenotype metadata

 The generated expression matrix includes the X and Y chromosomes, however these are missing from the genotype data.
 The simplest solution, which was used for this project, was to filter the phenotype_metadata file in such a way, that only the chromosomes 1 to 22 remain.
 This means filtering out X, Y and MT.
-These can either be removed manually from the file or you could use the phenotype_metadata_chromosome_xymt_remover.R.
+These can either be removed manually from the file or you could use the phenotype_metadata_chromosome_xymt_remover.R script.

 The original phenotype metadata file can be found at /gpfs/hpc/projects/genomic_references/annotations/eQTLCatalogue/v0.1/phenotype_metadata/gene_counts_Ensembl_96_phenotype_metadata.tsv.gz.
 Use gunzip to unzip it.